cs-open-project/projectsfound/README.md

 Description: APIs for manipulating various file formats based upon Open Office XML (ECMA-376) and Microsoft's OLE 2 Compound Document formats using pure Java.
 Apache POI is your Java Excel, Word and PowerPoint solution.
 We have a complete API for porting other OOXML and OLE 2 Compound Document formats and welcome others to participate.

 介绍: APIs for manipulating various file formats based upon Open Office XML (ECMA-376) and Microsoft's OLE 2 Compound Document formats using pure Java.
 Apache POI is your Java Excel, Word and PowerPoint solution.
 We have a complete API for porting other OOXML and OLE 2 Compound Document formats and welcome others to participate.

+### Polaris

+Description: Apache Polaris implements the Apache Iceberg REST API, enabling seamless multi-engine interoperability across a wide range of platforms, including Apache Doris, Apache Flink, Apache Spark, ...

+介绍: Polaris is a catalog for data lakes.
+It provides new levels of choice, flexibility and control over data, with full enterprise security and Apache Iceberg interoperability across a multitude of engines and infrastructure.

 ### Portable Runtime[跨平台库]